open-telemetry/oteps/text/0072-metric-observer.md

 corresponding to a different Observer instrument.

 Multiple observations are possible in a single callback invocation.
-Likewise, it permissible to mix bound and direct observations in a single callback invocation.
+Likewise, it is permissible to mix bound and direct observations in a single callback invocation.

 The Result passed to a callback should not be used outside the